-From GRT Consulting, we use robust organizational project maturity assessment models, integrated with our solution framework pmelevate.
-This framework includes a three step model - including assessment of 'as-is' PM maturity level, providing a roadmap to achieve the targeted level of maturity and actual solution implementation/ deployment.
+From our company, GRT Consulting LLP, we use robust organizational project maturity assessment models, integrated with our solution framework pm^{elevate}.
+This framework includes a three step model - including assessment of 'as-is' PM maturity level, providing a roadmap to achieve the targeted level of maturity and actual solution implementation/deployment.